 Each mesh peering instance is identified by a mesh peering instance identifier.
 The mesh peering management finite state machine identifier is defined as <localMAC, peerMAC, localLinkID, peerLinkID>. localMAC is the MAC address of the mesh STA that is being used with this mesh peering instance. peerMAC is the MAC address of the peer mesh STA or the candidate peer mesh STA. localLinkID is an integer generated by the mesh STA. peerLinkID is an integer generated by the peer mesh STA or the candidate peer mesh STA.
 The localLinkID shall be unique among all existing link identifiers used by the mesh STA for its current mesh peering management finite state machines.
 The mesh STA selects the localLinkID to provide high assurance that the same number has not been used to identify a recent mesh peering management finite state machine.
 The peerLinkID shall be supplied by the peer mesh STA or candidate peer mesh STA in Mesh Peering Open and Confirm frames.
 The mesh peering management finite state machine identifiers are transmitted via mesh peering management frames.

 A mesh STA shall assign an AID to every peer mesh STA during the mesh peering establishment procedure.
 Mesh STAs shall assign AID values uniquely to each of the peer mesh STAs.
+AID is used to encode TIM element in the Beacon frame (see 7.3.2.6).
 AID 0 (zero) is reserved to indicate the presence of buffered groupcast MSDUs and MMPDUs.

 The mesh STA shall maintain information about mesh peering management finite state machine identifier and the respective policy as the states of the mesh peering management finite state machine.
 The actual method for handling the states is outside the scope of this specification.